 The shareholders are being asked to authorize the Board of Directors, in the event that the Company's securities are concerned by a public offer, to issue warrants entitling shareholders to subscribe to discounted Company shares and grant these free warrants to all eligible Company shareholders prior to the expiration of the offer period.

-This authority would terminate the authority that the General Shareholders' Meeting granted the Board of Directors at the June 26, 2013 meeting in its eighteenth resolution, which expires on December 26, 2014.
+This authority would terminate the authority granted to the Board of Directors at the June 25, 2014 General Shareholders' Meeting in its thirteenth resolution, which expires on December 24, 2015.